Constraint on the accretion of NGC 6946 X-1 using broadband X-ray data: Discussions and Conclusions

 The bolometric luminosity of the hot \texttt{diskpbb} component is around $\rm L_{bol} = 4\pi D^2 F_{bol} \simeq 1.5 \times 10^{40}$ \lumcgs.
 Such high luminosity is expected to be generated via super-Eddington accretion and thus further justifying that the temperature profile of the inner region of the disk diverges from standard thin disk and takes the form of $\rm T(r) \propto r^{-0.5}$.
 Here it is important to discuss that typically, for a spherical emitter, $\rm L_{bol} = 4\pi D^2 F_{bol}$ relation is justified.
 However, for accretion disks, it is shown that $\rm L_{bol} = (2\pi D^2/\cos\theta) ~F_{bol}$ is appropriate \citep{Fukue2000, Urquhart2016}, and the estimated luminosity will be dependent on the disk inclination angle.
 Nevertheless, it is common practice to estimate $\rm L_{bol}$ from $\rm 4\pi D^2 F_{bol}$, which is equivalent to the case of accretion disk at $60^{\circ}$ inclination.
 However, for super-critical disks, the self-occultation of the disk due to the geometrical thickness at a high inclination angle and self-irradiation further modifies this simple flux-luminosity relation \citep{Fukue2000}.
 However, for simplicity, we consider the $\rm L_{bol} = (2\pi D^2/\cos\theta) ~F_{bol}$ relation in our work.

 We can quantify some physical parameters from the spectral fitting.
 We calculate the inner radius of the disk from the best-fit normalization of the hot disk component ($\sim 4.45 \times 10^{-4}$).
 Here we assume a constant radius of the accretion disk.
 The inner disk radius is given by the form $\rm R_{in} = \xi \kappa^2 N^{0.5}D_{10}(\cos\theta)^{-0.5}$ km, where $\rm N$ is the normalization, $\rm \theta$ is the disk inclination, $\rm D_{10}$ is the distance to the source in $10$ kpc unit, $\rm \xi$ is the geometric and $\rm \kappa$ is the color correction factor \citep{Kubota1998, Soria2015}.
 The inner radius and the mass of the black hole are related by the form $\rm R_{in} = 6\alpha \frac{GM}{c^2}$, for a Keplerian orbit, where $\alpha$ is a function of spin parameter and can take the value of $1$ for a non-rotating black hole, or $\sim 0.21$ for an extremely rotating (prograde) Kerr black hole with spin parameter $a^* \sim 0.998$ \citep{Bardeen1972, Thorne1974}.
 For the inner hot \texttt{diskpbb} component, using the $\xi$ and $\kappa$ factors as $0.353$ and $3$ \citep{Vierdayanti, Soria2015}, respectively, we get an inner radius of $\sim 50 (\cos\theta)^{-0.5}$ km.
 This would correspond to a $\sim 6$ \ms blackhole for a non-rotating and face-on system.
 The disk inclination angle will influence the mass estimate.
 However, it is generally understood that ultrasoft ULX sources are found to be high-inclination (close to edge-on) systems.
 On the contrary, the ULXs where a hot inner disk component is visible are mostly low inclination systems \citep{Gu2016}.
 Thus, for a realistic disk inclination $<60^{\circ}$ for NGC 6946 X-1, the mass would be $< 10$ \ms for a non-rotating black hole.
+Simulations for super-critical accretion onto black holes have shown different perspective of beaming effect in generating the hard X-ray emission in ULXs.
+For example, \citealt{Jiang2014} found that the hard X-ray emissions from the central region is broadly isotropic, whereas, on the contrary, \citealt{Sadowski2016} found that there is a significant beaming along the polar axis.

 In figure \ref{fig:mass_B_plot} (left), we show the dependency of mass estimate on the disk inclination with different black hole spin.
 Caution is necessary because this mass estimate depends on the assumption of a Keplerian orbit of constant radius, which might be different in reality depending on the geometry of the disk.